Minors of non-hamiltonian polyhedra and the Herschel family: Non-hamiltonian polyhedra without minors

 \begin{claim} For any \( j \in \{1, 2\} \), none of \( \mu(h_1 h_1^j) \), \( \mu(h_3 h_2^j) \), or \( \mu(h^j h_3^j) \) contains an internal vertex. \end{claim} \begin{proof} By symmetry, it suffices to prove the claim for \( \mu(h_1 h_1^1) \) and \( \mu(h^1 h_3^1) \).

 Suppose, for the sake of contradiction, that \( \mu(h_1 h_1^1) \) contains an internal vertex.
-Using reasoning similar to that in the proof of Claim~\ref{cla:cv}, one can readily deduce that either there exists a Herschel frame with one more split, or \( G \) contains one of the graphs shown in Figure~\ref{fig:6} or the first graph in Figure~\ref{fig:H13} as a minor.
-In either case, \( G \) would contain \( K_{2,6} \) as a minor, which is a contradiction.
+Using reasoning similar to that in the proof of Claim~\ref{cla:cv}, one can readily deduce that either there exists a Herschel frame with one more split, or \( G \) contains the first or third graph in Figure~\ref{fig:6}, or the first graph in Figure~\ref{fig:H13} as a minor, which is a contradiction.

 Now suppose \( \mu(h^1 h_3^1) \) contains an internal vertex.
-In this case, it is straightforward to verify that \( G \) contains either the first graph in Figure~\ref{fig:6} or the second graph in Figure~\ref{fig:H13} as a minor.
+In this case, it is straightforward to verify that \( G \) contains either the graph in Figure~\ref{fig:b1} or the second graph in Figure~\ref{fig:H13} as a minor.
 Consequently, \( G \) would contain \( K_{2,6} \) as a minor, which again leads to a contradiction. \end{proof}

 \begin{claim} The path $S_2$ contains some internal vertex. \end{claim} \begin{proof}